Vaccines for COVID-19

 A number of COVID-19 vaccines have been approved for use in Ireland.
 You can get more information on the safety and side-effects of vaccines from the Health Service Executive (HSE).

-Many of the vaccines are given in 2 separate doses, a few weeks apart.
+Many of the vaccines are given in 2 or 3 separate doses, a few weeks apart.
 This is called the first round of vaccination.
-A booster dose is also available.
-You can get this after your first round of vaccinations are complete.
+You can get a booster dose after your first round of vaccinations are complete.

 To get a COVID-19 vaccine you can: